 This further helps in understanding how the atoms bond, the physical properties of the molecule, and it also plays an important role in the way that biological molecules interact with each other.

 While drawing the lewis dot structure for any chemical formula one needs to keep the following points in mind to avoid any mistakes.

-- Now, the assigning of lone pairs are done on each atom of the molecule.
+• Now, the assigning of lone pairs is done on each atom of the molecule.

 Note – Lone pairs can be converted into bonds until we get a stable structure.

 Follow the step-by-step procedure to draw the H2SO4 Lewis Dot Structure.